aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 Data that do not change over time, such as the subject's sex, education level or diagnosis at baseline, are obtained from the ADNIMERGE spreadsheet and gathered in the `participants.tsv` file, located at the top of the BIDS folder hierarchy.
 The session-dependent data, such as the clinical scores, are obtained from specific CSV files (e.g. `MMSE.csv`) and gathered in `<subject_id>_session.tsv` files in each participant subfolder.
 The clinical data being converted are defined in a spreadsheet (`clinical_specifications_adni.xlsx`) that is available with the code of the converter.
 The user can easily modify this file if they want to convert additional clinical data.

+For further details regarding clinica data, we recommend to look at the [ADNI Data Package ](https://adni.bitbucket.io/index.html) developped by the Alzheimer's Disease Neuroimaging Initiative.

 ## Using the converter